|Biography ~ Long Version

 In 2009/2010, Robin made her debut with the Oregon Bach Festival in Haydn’s Creation under Helmuth Rilling’s direction and performed in many of the

 Festival's concerts including the world premiere of Sven-David Sandström’s Messiah.
 Other performances for the season included a German “Double

 Messiah” tour and CD production with the Internationale Bachakademie Stuttgart under Rilling; a gala at the Festspielhaus St. Pölten under Julia Jones; Les

-Symphony Orchestra under Robert Page; Handel concerts in Torino with Academia Montis Regalis under Alessandro De Marchi; Jauchzet Gott in the
+Orchestra under Robert Page; Handel concerts in Torino with Academia Montis Regalis under Alessandro De Marchi; Jauchzet Gott in the Konzerthaus

-Konzerthaus Berlin with the Kammerorchester Berlin; and Messiah with the Helsinki Philharmonic under Andreas Spering.
-Additionally, Ms. Johannsen
+Berlin with the Kammerorchester Berlin; and Messiah with the Helsinki Philharmonic under Andreas Spering.
+Additionally, Ms. Johannsen made her debut

-made her debut with the Vlaamse Opera in Antwerp and Ghent, performing the role of Isifile in Cavalli’s opera Giasone (Federico Maria Sardelli, conductor;
+with the Vlaamse Opera in Antwerp and Ghent, performing the role of Isifile in Cavalli’s opera Giasone (Federico Maria Sardelli, conductor; Mariame Clement,

-Mariame Clement, director).
-She performed Bach cantatas with the Chamber Orchestra of Philadelphia at Philadelphia's Kimmel Center under Rilling;
+director).
+She performed Bach cantatas with the Chamber Orchestra of Philadelphia at Philadelphia's Kimmel Center under Rilling; Handel’s La

-Handel’s La Resurrezione with the Wiener Akademie under Martin Haselböck; Mozart and Handel at the Tonhalle in Zurich conducted by Howard Griffiths;
+Resurrezione with the Wiener Akademie under Martin Haselböck; Mozart and Handel at the Tonhalle in Zurich conducted by Howard Griffiths; and Creation